 The Multi-Level Conversion Model

-Website conversion is frequently attributed to a straightforward consequential process, where the user hops between web pages, one after the other.
+Website conversion is frequently attributed to a straightforward sequential process, where the user hops between web pages, one after the other.
 One visual representation of this somewhat predictable pattern is called Funneling.
 A funnel filters out users as they near the final stages, paying close attention to relevant variables, including the dropout rate.
 Although users drop less in later stages, marketers recognize the importance of changes that happen at any stage.
 They meticulously examine each one, without discriminating based on predictions or previous data, continually looking for improvement.

 Funneling does not account for user unpredictability